x86-512/Metamorpheus/README.md

 Known Bugs:
 - Register Swap does not check if a jmp is within the main subroutine or not, it may not work within encapsulated jumps.
-- Dead code insertion and Logic replacement's register-dependent instructions may not check for subroutines or register-dependent instructions.